iiasa/message-ix-models/doc/global/source/message_DB_new_features.rst

 - **to do:** list and synonym replacement list for fuels and  hierarchy levels
 - index key ("variable" in IAMC lingo) replacement using relational  database for more efficient storage and access time
 - import functionality for time series using Excel spreadsheet following the IAMC-template
-- import time series directly from original data sources (using specific Java functions or a Python-interface, etc.)
+- import time series directly from original data sources (using specific Java function, or any Python data-processing script plus a Java interface)
 - **to do:** import time series directly from original data sources (using an R-interface, etc.)
 - **to do:** implement look-up tables for standard aggregation/conversion/etc.

 Spatial and temporal disaggregation
 ----

-- implemented a completely flexible hierarchical structure for spatial and temporal disaggregation in Message datastructure
+- the database is built on a completely flexible hierarchical structure for spatial and temporal disaggregation in the Message datastructure
-- import of disaggregation structure for a run id via Excel template
+- import of disaggregation structure for a run id via an Excel template
 - **to do:** easy tools for modification of parameters across hierarchical levels (cut, merge and "seed" could be used for that)
 - **to do:** implement sanity and consistency checks